-Free-Standing Table & Chairs
+Free-Standing Table & Chairs (if so equipped)

 The free-standing dinette table can be positioned to seat up to four people.
 To prevent damage when traveling, the chairs must be fastened down securely, and the table must be closed into the travel position.